fillingtothemomo/Appsian-TaskManager/README.md

    dotnet restore
    dotnet run
    ```
-   The API will listen on the port shown in the console (default Kestrel port is often 5000/5001).

 API endpoints:
 - GET /api/tasks
 - POST /api/tasks  (body: { "description": string, "isCompleted": bool })